Skip to content

 • Fortinet - Global Threat Report (2025) - Analyzes the evolving global threat landscape and attacker tactics.
 Key findings reveal a surge in cyber reconnaissance activity driven by automated scanning and a significant shift in attacker focus towards cloud environments and post-exploitation techniques.

 • Huntress - Threat Report (2025) - Analyzes the 2024 cyber threat landscape, focusing on ransomware attacks and their impact across various sectors.
-Key findings reveal a concerning increase in ransomware attacks targeting healthcare and technology sectors, with a notable rise in the use of Remote Monitoring and Management (RMM) tools for lateral movement.
+Key findings reveal a concerning increase in ransomware attacks targeting healthcare and technology sectors, with a notable rise in the use of Remote Monitoring and Management tools for lateral movement.

 • IBM - X Force Threat Intelligence Index (2025) - Analyzes emerging cybersecurity threats and trends for 2025.
 Key findings highlight the increasing use of AI in attacks, the persistence of info-stealers, and the significant role of phishing and cloud-based infrastructure in successful compromises.